subygan/subygan.github.io/blog/content/tech/theory/sys_design.md

 ### Rate limiter in Distributed environment.

 - __Race conditions_
   - Use mutexes to increment values.
-Use sorted data structures in redis, which removes rate limiting
+  - Use `sorted set` like data structures in redis, which removes rate limiting. while also moving data storage to a different source.
 - __Synchronization issue__
   - web-tier is stateless, requests from same origin could be directed to the same servers

+## Consistent Hashing

 ## Technical Words

 - __GeoDNS__, routes all requests to the closest
 - __BGP4__, Border Gateway Protocol 4  is an internet protocol that is able to store and share reachability information with others in the Autonomous System.
+- __Token Bucket__, rate limiting algorithm by having counters and refreshing them in intervals
+- __leaking bucket__, rate limiting algorithm by pushing everything to a `bounded queue` and batch processing per interval.
+- __sliding window log__, rate limiting algorithm, where we store every request within the permitted window and count everything within before allowing requests to pass through.
+-